 There are several employment websites out there such as SEEK and Career One.
 These websites advertise available jobs.
 Your search can be as broad or specific as you’d like, and there are even extra services available.
 Such services include resumé writing and emailing new job leads.

 You might want to continue working but don’t want to work for somebody else anymore.
 It could be that you want to sell goods, or start up a consultancy.
 Another idea you might have is to do contract/ temp work as a self-employed contractor.
 There are so many jobs for retirees who choose a start-up to supplement their income.

 Not all employers expect you to have degrees and PhDs.
 Many employers seek life skills as important as academic skills.
 Remember that by the time you’re mature age, you’ve budgeted, managed a home, & raised children.
-You’ve also cooked, cleaned, worked, time managed, listened, counselled, and the list goes on.
+You’ve also cooked, cleaned, worked, time managed, listened, counseled, and the list goes on.
 Be proud of these skills and use them to your advantage when applying for a new job.

 Are you finding it difficult to navigate the internet when searching for employment?
 If so, consider popping into your local Centrelink office.
-Centrelink offers face to face support.
+Centrelink offers face-to-face support.
 They can provide you with information on several employment agencies too.
 Furthermore, they can help with Centrelink aged pension matters and other entitlements.

 There are job opportunities to supplement income for retirees out there.
 Think creatively and think outside of the box.
 These are key to finding new opportunities to support you in the retirement years.

 Join our network and receive exclusive offers, the latest eNews and retirement eGuides.